abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 ## Rest Operator
 ------

-The syntax of rest parameter is same as spread i.e `...` but rest do have opposite effect
+The syntax of the rest parameter is same as spread i.e `...` but rest do have the opposite effect

 Rest pack an array or object by creating an array of an indefinite number of arguments.